rokocuba/GaussVae-showcase/README.md

 I would like to thank Dr. Yunxiang Zhang for his encouragement and valuable feedback during the early stages of this project.

+**Dataset:**
+This project uses the Delaunay dataset by Camille Gontier, released under the MIT License.

 ## License

 MIT License.
 See `LICENSE` for details.

+Third-party licenses (Image-GS, Delaunay dataset): See `THIRD_PARTY_LICENSES.md`

 ---